Student Finance myths

 Cost of degree vs what you'll actually pay

-With the rise of tuition fees in 2012, the media has been focusing heavily on the amount of debt students will leave university with.
+With the rise of tuition fees in 2025, the media has been focusing heavily on the amount of debt students will leave university with.
 There’s no denying that with tuition fees and maintenance loans, going to University is expensive.
-However, it’s key to point out that very few students actually ever pay back the full cost of their degree, and you won’t be asked to pay it back in one lump sum.
+However, it’s key to point out that a number of students will never pay back the full cost of their degree, and you won’t be asked to pay it back in one lump sum.

 Once you are earning enough, the Student Loans Company will take out monthly repayments from your wages.
 The amount you pay each month depends on how much you earn – the more you earn, the more you pay back each month.
 Find out more about monthly repayments on our tuition fees and loans page.

-It’s also important to remember that your student loan debt is wiped after 40 years in England and Wales, 25 years in NI and 35 years in Scotland whether you have paid any of it back or not.
+It’s also important to remember that your student loan debt is wiped after 40 years in England, 25 years in NI and 30 years in Scotland and Wales whether you have paid any of it back or not.

 Cash vs loans